This is Charlotte's first essay in a LONG TIME, and you won't find it anywhere else:

 If I WERE a Christian I would think that I would be most concerned not with my personal human feelings, but I would instead be striving to rise above those human tendencies to reach the capacity of love my Christ taught.
 And I DON'T see Christians doing that.
 I instead see them relegate to Christianity ONLY in times where they fear death, but have NO problem reeking it upon MANY others, like say the 1,000,000 innocent Iraqis they allowed their president to murder for oil!

 The honest Christian HAS to admit that Jesus was a liberal.
 The word is defined by an having an open mind, by seeking to "liberate" beyond the status quo.
 Jesus abandoned the orthodox rules of the Jews, he admonished the status quo of economic and political hierarchy.
 He rejected greed, he often admonished violence, he hated the glorification of power, despised the amassing of wealth and hated social injustice.
 Jesus spoke against the personal judging of others, he repeatedly asked his followers to live a life based on ethics that for his time were absolutely revolutionary concerning compassion, love, tolerance and generosity.
 Jesus was against those who wanted to "conserve" things as they were, and its amazing to me that 2,000 years after he supposedly lived, those who claim to be his beloved still try to conserve the capitalist system which they KNOW is responsible for so much poverty & repression.
-If someone wants to be a capitalist, that's fine, but I won't hear from them how they are simultaneously a Christian, because: "No one can serve two masters.
+If someone wants to be a capitalist, that's fine, but I won't hear from them how they are simultaneously a Christian, because, "No one can serve two masters.
 Either he will hate the one and love the other, or he will be devoted to the one and despise the other.
+You cannot serve both God and Money" (Matthew 6:24).